 LSVT LOUD improves vocal loudness by stimulating the muscles of the voice box (larynx) and speech mechanism through a systematic hierarchy of exercises.

 Focused on a single goal “Speak LOUD!” – the treatment improves respiratory, laryngeal and articulatory function to maximize speech intelligibility.
 The treatment does not train people for shouting or yelling; rather, LSVT LOUD uses loudness training to bring the voice to an improved, healthy vocal loudness with no strain.

-Treatment is administered in 16 sessions over a single month (four individual 60 minute sessions per week).
-This intensive mode of administration is consistent with theories of motor learning and skill acquisition, as well as with principles of neural plasticity (the capacity of the nervous system to change in response to signals), and is critical to attaining optimal results.
-The treatment not only simulates the motor system but also incorporates sensory awareness training to help individuals with PD recognize that their voice is too soft, convincing them that the louder voice is within normal limits, and making them comfortable with their new louder voice.
+Treatment is administered in 16 sessions over a single month (four individual 60-minute sessions per week).
+This intensive mode of administration is consistent with theories of motor learning and skill acquisition.
+The treatment not only simulates the motor system but also incorporates sensory awareness training.
+Sensory awareness training helps patients with Parkinson’s recognize that their voice is too soft, convincing them to speak louder.
+We are located in Wilmington & Kent, DE centers, for more information you can contact us anytime.